huonw/rust-resource-management/slides/slides.md

 - a subsection or slice of some string data, somewhere
 - a "reference": not a resource, doesn't manage the memory!
+- can have many at once (sharing!), so no mutation

 ![](images/str.png)